-There will be 7 homeworks, released approximately every other week and due on Friday nights (11:59 PM PT).
+There will be 7 homeworks, usually due on Friday night (11:59pm PT).
 Homeworks will be submitted electronically via Gradescope.

 No late homeworks will be accepted, but we will drop your lowest homework score.

 If you encounter extenuating circumstances, please let us know by filling out this form.